grame-cncm/embaudio/web/docs/lectures/lecture9.md

 # Lecture 9: Embedded System Basics

 This course will explain in more details the principles of embedded programming,  peripheral programming, and interrupt handling.

-In this course and the following we will used simple makefile to program the teensy, not the arduino IDE.
+It is (temporarily) available through sildes [here](lecture9/img/cours1-embedded.pdf)

+## Compiling  teensy with Makefile?

+The arduino environment is not mandatory to program Teensy.
+We show here how use simplem makefile to program the teensy.
 If you are using  Windows OS, use the WSL terminal ([Windows Subsystem for Linux](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#2-install-wsl))

-It is (temporarily) available through sildes [here](lecture9/img/cours1-embedded.pdf)

-## First teensy-makefile project

  - Download the teensy_makefile project [here](lecture9/img/teensy_makefile.tar)
  - Untar the archive `tar xvf teensy_makefile.tar` somewhere (this will create `teensy_makefile` directory)
  - Go into the `teensy_makefile` directory and edit the `Makefile` to fill up the definition of   `$ARDUINOPATH` (your arduino installation) and `$MYDSPPATH` (location of the AUD MyDsp library on your computer).